cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 ## Getting Started

 So what is this article about?
-Is basically about how to create your own container program using C. In this article we are going to review the technology and principles that make the isolation of processes a reality in Linux.
+Is basically about how to create your own container program using C. In this article we are going to review the technology and principles that make the isolation of processes a reality in Linux, the steps are base in this excellent [talk](https://www.youtube.com/watch?v=_TsSmSu57Zo) done by [Liz Rice](https://twitter.com/lizrice), if you have some free time and you are like [Golang](https://golang.org/) I recommend to take a look.

+[But why C](https://pragprog.com/magazines/2011-03/punk-rock-languages)? because I love the simplicity of that language (I'm a little romantic) and also is the lingua franca of Linux which mean it would help me to get a better understanding about how things work at system level.

 Why you should read it?
-Well I really love to see how things works behind the scene and also having a good knowledge of how containers works can help you to do more experimentation or prepare better for contingency.
+Well I really love to see how things works behind the scene, so I just create this documentation for people that are curious like me.

-Inspiration for this post comes from a [talk](https://www.youtube.com/watch?v=_TsSmSu57Zo) of [Liz Rice](https://twitter.com/lizrice).
-I think she really nails the point and was super informative.
-I just basically replicate what she did in [Golang](https://golang.org/) in [C](https://pragprog.com/magazines/2011-03/punk-rock-languages) and document it in this post.
-But why C? because I love the simplicity of that language (I'm a little romantic) and also is the lingua franca of Linux which mean it would help me to get a better understanding about how things work at system level.

 Enough of introduction let's write our container, which mean we are creating a program that isolate other programs, we are going to start by writing the obligatory *Hello World*.